dayanruben/kotlinx.fuzz/docs/Configuration.md

 * `dumpCoverage` - Whether you want to have coverage collected after your run or not
 * `libFuzzerRssLimitMb` - Memory usage limit in Mb for libfuzzer. `0` stays for no limit.
 Find more info [here](https://llvm.org/docs/LibFuzzer.html)
 * `reproducerType` - Type of reproducer to generate.
 Supported types: `LIST_BASED_NO_INLINE`, `LIST_BASED_INLINE`.
 Find more info [here](Crash%20reproduction.md).
+* `ignoreOldFindings` - Whether to ignore old findings.
+This means that crashes that are considered the same as the ones that existed at the start of fuzzing will not be counted for `keepGoing`.

 ## Summary
 |      Config Name       | Can be set in annotations | DSL section  |                Project Property                |                      Default Value                       |